 Get to know your employees’ goals and achievements outside of the workplace.
-Uplifting employees and celebrating proud moments aligns personal and professional goals, creates a bond between employees and management, and ultimately boosts employee engagement.
-For example, for an employee who has begun a fitness journey and successfully ran a 5K, find photos, have them printed and posted along with a gift card for coffee or breakfast.
+Uplifting employees and celebrating proud moments align personal and professional goals, create a bond between employees and management, and ultimately boost employee engagement.
+For example, for an employee who has begun a fitness journey and successfully ran a 5K, find photos, and have them printed and posted along with a gift card for coffee or breakfast.

 Show employees appreciation and keep their bellies happy with a snack bracket.
 Gamify employee snack preferences with a snack bracket.
 Provide healthy (and the occasional indulgence) options for employees to vote on and incorporate them into your break room supply.
 Look into fun and helpful services like Snack Nation for supplies.
 Not only do snacks boost employee happiness, they also are more likely to keep employees close to the office and ultimately their work.

 Order in or have it catered - surprise your team with breakfast galore on the big day.
-Walking into another work day with the smell of the day’s most delicious meal in the air is sure to let your employees know you appreciate them.
-There are even services and chefs you can hire like Hello Cheffy to set up shop and cook up pancakes and omelettes for the fete.
+Walking into another workday with the smell of the day’s most delicious meal in the air is sure to let your employees know you appreciate them.
+There are even services and chefs you can hire like Hello Cheffy to set up shop and cook up pancakes and omelets for the fete.